 $$ELEMENT_TEXT$$ will give you the actual link text – for example “Download our Event Tracking Whitepaper”.

-If you want to get more specific and create a different event for each file, you can add the whole file name to the element name instead of just the .pdf file extension:
+If you want to get more specific and create a different event for each file, you can add the whole file name to the Selector instead of just the .pdf file extension:

 This is useful in cases where you don’t have a class or an id in the link’s attributes.